Have questions? We're here.

 • Ponant transports you to the Virgin Island's stunning white-sand beaches in all-inclusive luxury.
 Le Champlain, a small-sized ship, combines respect for the environment, elegant design, and cutting-edge technology.
 It features Blue Eye, a unique multi-sensory lounge, the only one of its kind in the world, located in the hull, below the waterline.

-• Silversea Cruises added door-to-door service from home to ship to its all-inclusive service.
-Along with daily complimentary shore excursions, Silver Wind guests enjoy 24-hour gourmet dining and butler service, as well as award-winning entertainment.
-Take a "flightseeing" tour for an outstanding view of Roadtown, Tortola, a British Virgin Islands territory.
+• Silversea Cruises added door-to-door service from home to ship to its all-inclusive offering.
+Silver Spirit, refurbished in 2018, accommodates up to 608 guests with spacious suites, elegant dining, and modern design.
+Guests can take a “flightseeing” tour for an outstanding view of Road Town, Tortola, a British Virgin Islands territory.

 • Star Clippers Americas.
 A contemporary cruise line inspired by the golden age of tall sailing ships cruises to the stunning Virgin Islands.
 One of three sailing ships in the Star Clippers fleet, Royal Clipper, one of three sailing ships in the Star Clippers fleet, is the world's largest and only full-rigged five-mast sailing ship.
 The maximum passenger capacity is 227.

 • Sea Cloud Cruises has preserved the authentic value of windjammers, where sails are still set by hand.
 Seeing the sailors climb the rigging, unfasten the thick fabric, and fiercely tighten the deck lines on the ship is always a spectacular scene.
-Sail the BVI aboard Sea Cloud II, perfectly combining spaciousness for up to 94 passengers with the lifestyle of a private yacht.
+Sail the BVI aboard Sea Cloud Spirit, a 190-foot windjammer that combines the elegance of a private yacht with spacious accommodations for up to 136 guests.

 Virgin Islands Cruise Guide